-As regards the impact of COVID-19, we refer to the disclosures on the Company's risk management made in the management report for the Group (from page 62).
+As regards the impact of COVID-19, we refer to the disclosures on the Company's risk management made in the management report for the Group (page 96 et seq.).

 Other Information

 Management is responsible for the other information.
 The other information comprises the information included in the annual report, but does not include the consolidated financial statements, the management report for the Group and the auditor's report.